isomerpages/moe-tampinessec/_our-co-curriculum/Direct School Admission (DSA).md

 Please note that meeting all the criteria does not guarantee the student will be shortlisted or given an offer.
 ### **Selection Process**

-Application for DSA-Sec can be submitted through the online **DSA-Sec Portal**.
-The application is free-of-charge and will be open from **early May**.
-For more details, please refer to MOE’s website on DSA [here](https://www.moe.gov.sg/secondary/dsa), which will be updated with exact dates and times by mid-April.
+Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
+The application is free-of-charge and will be open from 4th May 2023, 11am.
+For more details, please refer to MOE’s website on DSA [here](https://www.moe.gov.sg/secondary/dsa).

 Unless otherwise stated, DSA selection interviews are conducted in-person at Tampines Secondary School.
 Details for each selection interview will be shared with shortlisted students in due course.